Lou Pignolet UNIQUE AND UNUSUAL HAND MADE WOOD BOWLS

 from CHEMISTRY to WOOD via HAWAII

 For 38 years I was a chemistry professor at the University of Minnesota in Minneapolis.
 I have always had an artistic interest in wood and became inspired by the beautiful lathe turned bowls in Hawaii during a camping vacation in 2005.
 In 2006 I explored wood turning on a foot-powered spring-pole lathe in a course at the North House Folk School in Grand Marais, Minnesota, and soon after I purchased a power lathe and turning tools.
 I learned by trial and error and advice from wood turners in Hawaii.
 In 2008 I retired from my teaching and research career, moved full time to our "cabin" in Hovland with my wife Inger, and now spend a good part of my time turning wooden bowls in my wood shop on the shore of Lake Superior.
-My wood turning skills have improved enormously, and I am teaching wood turning classes at the North House Folk School and in my Hovland shop.
-My class is called Artistic Bark Edged Wooden Bowls and is intended for students who have some wood turning experience.
 Several of my bowls were selected for display for the King and Queen of Sweden in 2012, and in 2016 two of my bowls were selected to be part of a major exhibit on the Hidden Art of Trees at the Chicago Botanic Garden.
 I love the challenge of turning odd shaped pieces of wood with dramatic bark and spalting.
 I feel I am a conduit for salvaging old pieces of wood and bringing out their natural beauty and charm, to be enjoyed by generations of people.
-Many of my bowls were salvaged from firewood piles.
 I especially enjoy turning bowls from local wood, especially gnarly burls.
 My wood turning is a great extension of my career in science and provides continued satisfaction in adding beauty and inspiration to this world.

 Click HERE to see a short video produced by a local TV station in 2018 that shows Lou turning a bowl and telling his wood turning story.